 |Bury||2||2||1900 (vs Southampton)||1903 (vs Derby County)|

 But, the winners have largely been the same teams that you see year in, year out.
 The likes of Arsenal, Chelsea, Manchester United and Manchester City have been the figurehead for most of the wins in the competition.
-However, there have been a few curve balls in the form of Wigan athletic in 2012-13 and also Portsmouth back in 2007-08 season, both upsetting the odds to take away the crown.
+However, there have been a few curve balls in the form of Leicester City in 2020/21, Wigan athletic in 2012-13 and also Portsmouth back in 2007-08 season, all three upsetting the odds to take away the crown.

 |Year||Winner||Runner-up||Score||Winning Team Captain|